aseifeln/CBR-Manager/README.md

 After all the set up is done, use the command "npm run start" in the project root directory and the client and server will start simultaneously.

-## Deployment ##
+## Deploying to Heroku ##

-This is to be done in production mode and there are a few options (more will be added later).

-### Heroku ###
+To deploy to Heroku, you'll need to do the following steps (create an Heroku account first if you didn't already do so):

-1. Create an account on Heroku and create an application.
+1. Create an application on Heroku either through the web interface for the terminal commands.
 2. Follow the provided instructions for deployment on the page after creating the application (i.e. git init -> heroku git:remote -a <app_name>)
-3. After pushing the application to Heroku, run "heroku addons:create heroku-postgresql:hobby-dev".
+3. Run "heroku addons:create heroku-postgresql:hobby-dev".
+4. Push your code to the master branch of Heroku, which should trigger a build.
-4. After the application has been successfully built by Heroku, run "heroku run npx sequelize-cli db:migrate" to create the necessary tables.
+5. After the application has been successfully built by Heroku, run "heroku run npx sequelize-cli db:migrate" to create the necessary tables.
+6. Before the application is fully functional, you'll need to add the environment variables ACCESS_TOKEN_SECRET (.env) and REACT_APP_GOOGLE_MAPS_API_KEY (client/.env).
+Follow this [guide](https://devcenter.heroku.com/articles/config-vars) for this process.

 ## Testing ##